LudovicRousseau/pyscard/INSTALL.md

 Installing on windows from the binary distribution
 --------------------------------------------------

-1. download the binary msi installer or self-executable installer
+1. download the binary msi installer or self-executable installer from https://sourceforge.net/projects/pyscard/files/pyscard/
 2. execute the installer

-The binary msi installer and self-executable installer are packaged for a specific version of python, and have name similar to `pyscard-1.7.<xx>.win32-py2.7.msi` and `pyscard-1.7.<xx>.win32-py2.7.exe`.
+The binary msi installer and self-executable installer are packaged for a specific version of python, and have name similar to `pyscard-1.9.<xx>.win32-py2.7.msi` and `pyscard-1.9.<xx>.win32-py2.7.exe`.

 Installing on windows from the source distribution